louieknolle/cantilever-test/README.md

 ## Known Bugs

 - The scrolling to the top of the page when a book is added to the reading list is not working as intended, it only travels to the bottom of the saved books list
+- The way that I imported the Poppins font using tailwind, it isn't able to get as bold as in the mocks

 ## License